PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~
 * kick-message
     - **default**: &cSent too many packets
-    - **description**: The message players are kicked with for sending too many pakcets.
+    - **description**: The message players are kicked with for sending too many packets.
 * limits
     * all
-        * **description**: This section applies for all incoming packets.
+        * **description**: This section applies to all incoming packets.
 You may
           not define an action in this section, it will always kick the player if the
           limit is violated.
         * interval